SteveThorpeTM/gulp-md5-thing/README.md

 ### gulp_md5_thing( arg )
 #### arg
 	Type: `String` or `Object`
-	Optionnal:
+	Optional:
 	If type == `String`:
-	    'arg'  is number representing the number of characters from md5 hash string to be used in the filename
+	    'arg'  is a number representing the number of characters from the md5 hash string to be used in the filename

 	If type == `Object`:
 	    'arg' may have any or all of the following properties :
-			'size'      : A number representing the number of characters from md5 hash string to be used in the filename 'separator' : A custom separator between the filename and the md5 hash ( e.g. '', '_', '---' ) 'dict'      : A reference to an Object which will be populated with an entry for each filename processed during exection
+			'size'      : A number representing the number of characters from the md5 hash string to be used in the filename 'separator' : A custom separator between the filename and the md5 hash ( e.g. '', '_', '---' ) 'md5info'   : A reference to a dictionary which will be populated with an entry for each filename processed during execution
 			              Each entry will contain the following properties after execution:
-						   'hash'       : The md5 hash created (truncated if 'size' was specified) 'hashedname' : The new filename with md5 hash inserted 'hashedpath' : The new filepath with md5 hash inserted
+						   'hash'           : The md5 hash created (truncated if 'size' was specified) 'hashedfilename' : The new filename with md5 hash inserted 'hashedfilepath' : The new filepath with md5 hash inserted

-	Default: If omitted a full 32 character md5 hash is used and separator is '-'
+	Default: If arg is omitted a full 32 character md5 hash is used and the separator is '-'

 ## Example